Rome tourist attractions. What to see in Rome?

 11. St Paul’s Basilica.

 Basilica of St. Paul is furthest located monument in Rome.
-You can’t walk there, you need to use metro.
+You can’t walk there, either use metro or book Rome taxi.

 It’s worth to go there though.
 Basilica is really beautiful and impressive.
 You can pray there to the tomb of st Paul.